empathic-code/antwort/README.md

         <textarea name="comments" placeholder="Comments" rows="3" ></textarea>
     </div>

 Note how the rows show up visually - You actually have to put the amount of rows that you want to show.
-The width doesn't matter as long as you put underscores within brackets.
+The width doesn't matter as long as you put underscores within brackets, and a placeholder in the first line.

 ### Drop Down Selection Lists
     5. Country (country)